carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.memcpy.*``' intrinsics copy a block of memory from the source location to the destination location, which are not allowed to overlap.
+The '``llvm.memcpy.*``' intrinsics copy a block of memory from the source location to the destination location, which must either be equal or non-overlapping.
 It copies "len" bytes of memory over.
 If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.

 If "len" is 0, the pointers may be NULL, dangling, ``undef``, or ``poison`` pointers.
 However, they must still be appropriately aligned.